dominicstop/react-native-ios-navigator/README.md

       }}
       // This prop controls the initial routes to show when the navigator
       // first mounts.
-      initialRoutes={[{routeKey: 'routeA'}]}
+      //
+      // In this case we want to show `routeA` first. initialRoutes={[{routeKey: 'routeA'}]}
     />
   );